-Name: Dr Dmitry Bavykin
+Name: Dr Dmitry Bavykin - University of Southampton

-Students must not contact the Principal Examiner directly, and the Principal Examiner has been advised to refer any such communications back to the Foundation Year Director.
-Students should raise any general queries about the assessment and examination process for the Foundation Year with their Course Representative, for consideration through the Staff-Student Liaison Committee in the first instance, and Student representatives on Staff-Student Liaison Committees will have the opportunity to consider the Principal Examiner's reports as part of the University's quality assurance process.
+Students must not contact Principal Examiner(s) directly, and Principal Examiners have been advised to refer any such communications back to the Foundation Year Director.
+Students should raise any general queries about the assessment and examination process for the Foundation Year with their Course Representative, for consideration through Staff: Student Liaison Committee in the first instance, and Student representatives on Staff: Student Liaison Committees will have the opportunity to consider Principal Examiners' reports as part of the University's quality assurance process.

-The Principal Examiner does not have a direct role in determining results for individual students, and students wishing to discuss their own performance in assessment should contact the Foundation Year Deputy Director in the first instance.
+Principal Examiners do not have a direct role in determining results for individual students, and students wishing to discuss their own performance in assessment should contact their personal tutor in the first instance.